 You can change your single image ad to a video or carousel ad, or if you’re an e-commerce store change your ad to a slideshow of multiple products.

 Your next step is to review at your ad copy.
 You may want to change your CTA, modify your promotion or sale price, or set up a new offer.
 You can also look at the length of your copy and add in emojis to help capture the users attention.

 Best Practices for Facebook Ad Creative and Ad Fatigue

-• If you have a large targeting group (100,000), split test creative.
-Once you gain statistical significance, take the creative that performed best and allocate the lion’s share of budget to that.
+- If you have a large targeting group (100,000), split test creative.
+Once you gain statistical significance, take the creative that performed best, and allocate the lion’s share of the budget to that.

-• If you have a small targeting group (10,000) and the campaign will run for a few months, have refreshed creative ready and waiting to be launched.
-Depending on daily budget, you’ll need to refresh creative relatively soon.
+- If you have a small targeting group (10,000) and the campaign will run for a few months, have refreshed creative ready and waiting to launch.
+Depending on your daily budget, you’ll need to refresh creative relatively soon

-Remember that creative gets stale quickly on Facebook.
-It needs to be changed periodically to get optimal results from a Facebook clicks to website campaign.
+- Remember that creative gets stale quickly on Facebook.
+You need to change it periodically to see optimal results.

 Your campaign may perform okay without refreshing creative once frequency gets to a certain point, but “okay” is far from optimal.